nsfisis/php-next-after/README.md

 ## Overview

-This library implements IEEE 754 floating-point manipulation functions that return the next representable floating-point value in a given direction:
+This library implements IEEE 754 floating-point manipulation functions that return the next representable floating-point number in a given direction:

 - `nextAfter($x, $y)` - Returns the adjacent float in the direction of another value
 - `nextUp($x)` - Returns the next float toward positive infinity